my forthcoming book:

 The Helen Byron Case and its Consequences

-Helen Byron, an American artist had come to Rajneesh Ashram in Pune in 1979 after being diagnosed with MS. She took Sannyas and became Ma Idam Shunyo.
+Helen Byron, an American artist, had come to Rajneesh Ashram in Pune in 1979 after being diagnosed with multiple sclerosis (MS).
+She took Sannyas and became Ma Idam Shunyo.
 She loved to live and work in the ashram, experienced great healing regarding her disease and gave loans totalling $ 389000 to the ashram.
-The biggest loan was supposedly for the new ashram in India, which was never bought.
+The largest loan was purportedly for the purchase of a new ashram site in India—a purchase that never materialized.
 In March 81 she was told by Sheela to secretly leave Poona with her caretaker, go to Colorado and search a property suitable for the new ashram in America.
 She followed Sheela’s instructions but didn’t find anything appropriate.
-A few months later she was invited to the Big Muddy Ranch.
-Eight months later she decided to leave, feeling quite unhappy with Sheela’s style of managing the new commune.
-In her book she describes the main incident for her disenchantment, which happened in 1982, while she was working as a receptionist in Jesus Grove: [1]

-“An ecstatic Sheela came running to tell me that Bhagwan’s life was spared when his car ran into a cement truck, and that I was partially responsible for saving his life.
+An ecstatic Sheela came running to tell me that Bhagwan’s life was spared when his car ran into a cement truck, and that I was partially responsible for saving his life.
 What?
 In her excitement, she told me that my money had paid for the armored Rolls Royce he was driving.
 The heavy cement truck apparently bounced off the armored Rolls Royce, and Bhagwan was not hurt.
 I was incredulous, could not speak, probably sputtered something.
 Of course, I was glad Bhagwan was not injured.
 But this was my first indication that Sheela had lied to me.
 I was told in Poona that my money was needed for the land purchase in India.
 I hadn’t worried about it until this moment.
 All the while, I reasoned in my mind that if the land hadn’t been purchased, the money would still be available when I needed it.
 This was the promise Sheela gave when I provided the funds.

 I eventually discovered the true story.